Viking activity in the British Isles: Viking raids: 780s–850

-In the final decade of the eighth century, Viking raiders attacked a series of Christian monasteries in the British Isles.
-Here, these monasteries had often been positioned on small islands and in other remote coastal areas so that the monks could live in seclusion, devoting themselves to worship without the interference of other elements of society.
-At the same time, it made them isolated and unprotected targets for attack.
+Viking raids began in England in the late 8th century, primarily on monasteries.
+These monasteries had often been positioned on small islands and in other remote coastal areas so that the monks could live in seclusion, devoting themselves to worship without the interference of other elements of society.
+At the same time, it made them isolated and unprotected targets for attack by sea.

+The first recorded raid was on the south coast, at Portland, Dorset in 789; the Anglo-Saxon Chronicle described the Vikings as heathen men.

+The first monastery to be raided was at Lindisfarne in 793, off the northeast coast of England.

+Monasteries and minster churches were popular targets as they were wealthy and had valuable objects that were portable.
+The Anglo-Saxon Chronicle for the year 840 says that Æthelwulf of Wessex was defeated at Carhampton, Somerset, after 35 Viking ships had landed in the area.

-The first known account of a Viking raid in Anglo-Saxon England comes from 789, when three ships from Hordaland (in modern Norway) landed in the Isle of Portland on the southern coast of Wessex.
-They were approached by Beaduheard, the royal reeve from Dorchester, whose job it was to identify all foreign merchants entering the kingdom, and they proceeded to kill him.
+The first known account of a Viking raid of the Viking Era comes from 789, when three ships from Hordaland (in modern Norway) landed in the Isle of Portland on the southern coast of Wessex.
+When approached by Beaduheard, the royal reeve from Dorchester, whose job it was to identify all foreign merchants entering the kingdom, they killed him.
 There were almost certainly unrecorded earlier raids.
 In a document dating to 792, King Offa of Mercia set out privileges granted to monasteries and churches in Kent, but he excluded military service "against seaborne pirates with migrating fleets", showing that Viking raids were already an established problem.
 In a letter of 790–92 to King Æthelred I of Northumbria, Alcuin berated English people for copying the fashions of pagans who menaced them with terror.
 This shows that there were already close contacts between the two peoples, and the Vikings would have been well informed about their targets.